What are your opening and closing dates?

 All trainees have the opportunity, should they want it, to spend some time working from one of our international offices.
 Our approach is a flexible one, allowing trainees to go to work in another country for a short period of time (1-3 weeks), carrying out their day to day work from the UK whilst being based in another country.

 How many trainees stay on with the firm on qualification?

 Our aim is always to retain as many trainees as possible – in 2019 we retained 95% of our qualifying trainees.

 I have a disability & require the application form in an alternative format, can you provide this?

-If you require the form in a different format, please contact us as early as possible to discuss your needs.
+If you require the form in a different format, please contact us to discuss your needs.
 Any disability disclosure will be dealt with confidentially and sensitively.
-Adjustments can be made and support requirements taken into consideration during the application process to enable you to best demonstrate your abilities and achievements .
+Adjustments can be made and support requirements taken into consideration during the application process to enable you to best demonstrate your abilities and achievements.

 I may require reasonable adjustments during the recruitment process.
 Will you be able to provide these?

-If at any stage of our application processes for insight schemes, vacation schemes or training contracts, you need any reasonable adjustments to be made, please get in touch to let us know.
-Please contact a member of the graduate recruitment team by e-mail and we will together be able to determine any adjustments you require to help you perform to the best of your ability.
+If at any stage of our application process you need reasonable adjustments to be made, please get in touch with the graduate recruitment team by e-mail.
+We will together be able to determine any adjustments you require to help you perform to the best of your ability.

 Vacation Schemes & Work Experience

-Due to the number of requests we receive, we are unable to offer work experience outside of our Insight and Vacation Schemes
+Due to the number of requests we receive, unfortunately we are unable to offer work experience to graduates outside of our Insight and Vacation Schemes.